HarukaYamamoto0/portfolio/blog/2025-07-31T05:30:15-how-to-fix-wifi-debugging-issues-android-studio.md

 4. Then you lose the connection and have to repeat the entire process
 5. Or sometimes the QR code simply refuses to work

-WiFi debugging in Android Studio, when properly configured, offers a **smoother and more productive** development experience.
+Wi-Fi debugging in Android Studio, when properly configured, offers a **smoother and more productive** development experience.
 The key is understanding the difference between pairing and debugging ports, and using the `adb pair` command to create a **persistent trust link** between your device and your computer.

 Following this guide, you’ll never need to scan QR codes again or deal with unstable connections.